 • Free entrance.

 Town Hall of Sourdun: 00 33 1 60 58 55 55

-Opening of the Town Hall: Monday and Tuesday from 9 a.m. to noon and from 1.30 p.m. to 5.30 p.m. – from Wednesday to Saturday from 9 a.m. to noon.
+Opening of the Town Hall: Monday, Tuesday, Thursday and Friday from 9 a.m. to noon and from 1.30 p.m. to 5.30 p.m. – Wednesday and Saturday from 9 a.m. to noon.